Corned beef pie

 Corned beef pie is made from corned beef, onion and often thinly sliced, cubed or mashed potato.
-It can be eaten hot or cold, making it a suitable common picnic food and also a 'winter warmer'.
-The corned beef from which the pie derives its name may be leftover corned beef, as from a Sunday dinner, or tinned Bully beef.
+It can be eaten hot or cold, making it a suitable common picnic food and also a "winter warmer".
+The corned beef from which the pie derives its name may be leftover beef, as from a Sunday dinner, or tinned Bully beef.
 The pie may be made with a mashed potato topping, as in Shepherd's pie, or with a traditional pastry crust.